Whisky-Jack/KinectStroke/README.md

 It's also possible to distribute the game by copying the contents of the "/publish" folder.
 This is a package containing a self-contained set of files that should contain everything needed to run the game on a new computer.

+To run the application, the [Kinect for Windows Runtime v1.8](https://www.microsoft.com/en-ca/download/details.aspx?id=40277) must be installed to provide the drivers for the kinect (this is also provided in the [Kinect for Windows SDK v1.8](https://www.microsoft.com/en-ca/download/details.aspx?id=40278)).

 ## Running the Application <a name="running"></a>

 To run the game on Windows 10 navigate to the folder containing the the KinectStroke application, and run it.